baresi687/workflow-ca/README.md

 - `npm run build` to build the project.

-- `npm run start` on one terminal, the server

 - `npm run preview` to run in Production mode and this should be on a different terminal.

 - `npm run dev` to run in Development mode and this should be on a different terminal.